Father-Dimi/Install-Guides-and-Tools/Kali Linux on Bare Metal/Tools and Resources/Linux starting point/Commands (2)/README.md

 ### Cd
-cd stands for "change directory", its pretty self-explanitory, you use this command for changing into another directory.
+cd stands for "change directory", its pretty self-explanatory, you use this command for changing into another directory.

 ### Pwd
 pwd stands for "print working directory" so when you type this command it will show you what directory (folder) you are in.